VBYC/vbyc-main/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 * compress JPG, PNG, GIF (still or animated) images and also PDF documents
 * no file size limit
 * option to freely convert any JPEG, PNG or GIF (even animated ones!) to **WebP** for more Google love. <a rel="friend" href="http://blog.shortpixel.com/how-webp-images-can-speed-up-your-site/" target="_blank">How to enable WebP?</a>
+* option to include the generated WebP images into the front-end pages by using the &lt;picture&gt; tag instead of &lt;img&gt;
 * compatible with WP Retina 2x - all **retina images** are automatically compressed. <a rel="friend" href="http://blog.shortpixel.com/how-to-use-optimized-retina-images-on-your-wordpress-site-for-best-user-experience-on-apple-devices/" target="_blank">How to benefit from Retina displays?</a>
 * optimize thumbnails as well as featured images
 * ability to optimize any image on your site including images in **NextGEN Gallery** and any other image gallery or slider